 Advanced Wound Care Market by Application

-Based on application, the advanced wound care market has been segmented into diabetic foot ulcers, pressure ulcers, arterial & venous ulcers, surgical & traumatic wounds, and burns.
-Surgical & traumatic wounds dominated the market with the largest share.
-The growth of the segment can be attributed to the rising geriatric population coupled with increasing surgeries for different chronic diseases.
+Based on application, the advanced wound care market is segmented into diabetic foot ulcers, pressure ulcers, arterial & venous ulcers, surgical & traumatic wounds, and burns.

 Advanced Wound Care Market by End User